tsaanghwang/Yime-prototype/syllable/analysis/slice/sound_variable_analysis_english.md

   - **Tri-quality Ganyin**
     - Composed of a ganyin tone and a tri-quality final
       - The tri-quality final consists of a medial, nucleus, and coda
-      - The ganyin tone is divided into onset tone, main tone, and coda tone
+      - The ganyin tone is divided into second tone, main tone, and coda tone
       - Onset tone and medial form the onset sound
       - Main tone and nucleus form the main sound
-      - Coda tone and coda form the coda sound
+      - Modiao and coda form the coda sound
   - **Front Long Ganyin**
     - Composed of a ganyin tone and a front long final
     - The front long final consists of a nucleus and coda
     - The ganyin tone is divided into medial tone and coda tone
-      - Medial tone and nucleus form the medial sound
+      - Hudiao and nucleus form the medial sound
-      - Medial tone is further divided into onset tone and main tone
+      - Hudiao is further divided into second tone and main tone
       - The nucleus is divided into onset quality and main quality (anterior and posterior parts of the nucleus)
       - Onset tone and onset quality form the onset sound
       - Main tone and main quality form the main sound
-      - Coda tone and coda form the coda sound
+      - Modiao and coda form the coda sound
   - **Back Long Ganyin**
     - Composed of a ganyin tone and a back long final
     - The back long final consists of a medial and a nucleus
-    - The ganyin tone is divided into onset tone and rhyme tone
+    - The ganyin tone is divided into second tone and rhyme tone
       - Onset tone and medial form the onset sound
       - Rhyme tone and nucleus form the rhyme sound
       - Rhyme tone is further divided into main tone and coda tone
       - The nucleus is divided into main quality and coda quality (anterior and posterior parts of the nucleus)
       - Main tone and main quality form the main sound
-      - Coda tone and coda quality form the coda sound
+      - Modiao and coda quality form the coda sound
   - **Single Quality Ganyin**
     - Composed of a ganyin tone and a single quality final
     - The single quality final is represented by the nucleus
-    - The ganyin tone is divided into onset tone, main tone, and coda tone
+    - The ganyin tone is divided into second tone, main tone, and coda tone
     - The final is divided into onset quality, main quality, and coda quality (anterior, middle, and posterior parts of the final)
       - Onset tone and onset quality form the onset sound
       - Main tone and main quality form the main sound
-      - Coda tone and coda quality form the coda sound
+      - Modiao and coda quality form the coda sound

 **End**